uhuruos/CloverOS/README.md

 - I can't figure out how to change the port in rtorrent-ps

-- Firefox and twm aren't 100% compatible, switch to fvwm needed

 ### How often is this updated?
 It's stable rolling release, I update the binhost about once a week.

 ### Does everything build with CFLAGS="-Ofast -mmmx -mssse3 -pipe -funroll-loops -flto=8 -floop-block -floop-interchange -floop-strip-mine -ftree-loop-distribution" ?
 These are all the packages that don't build with the full CFLAGS: https://gitgud.io/cloveros/cloveros/blob/master/binhost_settings/etc/portage/package.env

-### The default shell is bash but twm launches urxvt -e zsh?
+### The default shell is bash but fvwm launches urxvt -e zsh?
 This is done to keep it as default as possible.

 ### What programs does the binhost have?